lokendra-singh-rao/accident-detection-using-yolov8/README.md

 Next, the trained model was used to perform validation and testing.

 ### Training Results
-- You can get the google colab jupyter notebook and training, validation and testing results on <a src="https://drive.google.com/drive/folders/14IkrtwecfqIPW-AQ6uR_YUWlo-fwZjBk?usp=sharing">Training Results</a>
+- You can get the google colab jupyter notebook and training, validation and testing results on [Training Results](https://drive.google.com/drive/folders/14IkrtwecfqIPW-AQ6uR_YUWlo-fwZjBk?usp=sharing)

 ## Challenges Faced
 - Took long enough to find required dataset and then filtering the best frames out of all data found as most of the data is of low quality and bad resolution which is not suitable for machine learning.